bdwilson/security-guidance/SecurityChecklist.md

 anything protected by your phone number or linked to SMS.
 Even if they guess your name and password, they will still need your PIN to access and make changes to your account.

+## Secure your Child's Devices
+**This section is a work in progress; these items should also be considered advanced.
+These tools are not meant to replace talking to your children about their security and what you're doing to protect them as a parent.**
+For iOS Devices, [ScreenTime](https://www.imore.com/how-set-screen-time-your-child) is one of the best options to limit what your child can do and when.
+You can restrict them to only having access to certain contacts, apps, and content at certain times.
+You can also combine this with a [NextDNS](https://nextdns.io/?from=7ujczy3g) subscrition and app (with passcode), and you can have even more parental control of the content your children can access.
+NextDNS also recently added configuration options specific to parental controls that adds recreation time options.

+If you want even more control over your child's device, you can enroll their mobile devices into a Mobile Device Management system.
+[ManageEngine](https://mdm.manageengine.com/) allows free enrollment of 25 devices on their platform.
+This gives you control of policies on devices - force updates, passcodes, see what apps are installed, geo tracking options.
+This is similar to what ScreenTime can do, but can apply the settings remotely without having to have the devices in your hand.
+You can also change configuration options like disallowing their devices to configure VPN, only connect to Wifi networks you provision, etc. These types of settings can key to keeping your child's device compliant.

+There are also purpose-built child device management platforms like [Bark](https://www.bark.us/signup?ref=5JDFMHY) that can get into areas like monitoring your child's SMS messages, emails, and has cyberbullying filtering.
+Their plans also include advanced web filtering similar to services like [NextDNS](https://nextdns.io/?from=7ujczy3g).

 # Secure your Accounts
 ## Passwords